adambiltcliffe/react-flask-webgame/README.md

 Refactoring, bugfixing etc.
 ---------------------------

-Make the history autoscroll down intelligently

 Make a RendererSelector component with lazy loading

-Move CardGameTextBox back into CardGameRenderer (and decompose?)

 Remove the ability to restart games once no longer needed for testing